bramstroker/homeassistant-powercalc/docs/source/configuration/global-configuration.md

 !!! note

-    Sensors created with the GUI do have a configuration set for `create_energy_sensors`, `create_utility_meters`, `ignore_unavailable_state` and `energy_integration_method`, changing global configuration will not affect the existing GUI configuration entries, to make it easy to change all of them Powercalc provides a service `powercalc.change_gui_config`.
-Refer to [Change GUI configuration service].
+    Sensors created with the GUI do have a configuration set for `create_energy_sensors`, `create_utility_meters`, `ignore_unavailable_state` and `energy_integration_method`, changing global configuration will not affect the existing GUI configuration entries, to make it easy to change all of them Powercalc provides an action `powercalc.change_gui_config`.
+Refer to [Change GUI configuration action].

 You can add these options to `configuration.yaml` under the `powercalc:` property, like so: